Driving in Mauritius — A FAQ For Visitors

 Of course, do ride a bike for exercise or leisure — the back country roads are pretty wonderful and quiet.
 Even then, cars will pass you and may stress you out.

 We do see bicycles in some parts of town, like coastal areas.
 We also see leisure riders on the country roads.
 But they’re always being overtaken by trucks and cars at what seems like dangerous proximity.
-It doesn’t look leisurely to me!
+It doesn’t look leisurely to me.
+Do it if you’re a diehard and plan on riding in groups, maybe.

 Are there Taxis or Uber in Mauritius?